nuclearcheesecake/wickusgoogledataanalyticscertificate2021/README.md

 By using the WEEKDAY() function, where 1 = Sunday and 7 = Saturday, on the day that the ride started.

-* **Dealing with missing data**

-The loads of empty entries I saw in the previous phase turns out to be the station ID and station name of the places where the bikes are fetched and dropped off.
-These records do however still record the latitude and longtitude of both the starting and the ending station - thus we still have locational data, and for our purposes, the station names and IDs are not that important, thus I will be deleting those 4 coloumns.
-The stations names and IDs can be obtained from the original files if they are needed.
-With further consideration, I have also decided to delete the positional data (the latitude and longtitude) of the start and end station.
-We already have ride_length which is a metric that we can observe user engagement with, and the straight-line distance between start and end wouldn't tell us much more anyway.
-In other words, distance and time of travel both tell us basically the same thing - how much the user engages with the service, and time is the better metric, so we can remove distance to keep the analysis elegant.

-Now for missing data in the remaining columns -

-* **Checking for entry errors**

-* **Removing duplicates**

 <br/><br/>